ZahraDehghani99/Commands/mac_commands.md

 # Mac
-Here I gathered some important commands in mac.
+Here I gathered some of important commands in mac.

 ## View ip address
 ```